 There was nowhere much to go.
 Rylstone hadn’t been thought of.
 Workers travelled by foot, overseers and owners rode horses, drays brought supplies from Sydney and carried back loosely packed wool bales.
 It was convict road gangs, improving roads and building bridges, that one was most likely to meet along the way.

-It should be said, this wasn’t the life of the owners.
+It should be said, this wasn’t the life of the squatters.
 They were absentee landowners.
 Cox lived at “Fanhills” at Camden, Bowman at Richmond, Fitzgerald at Windsor and Bloodsworth at O’Connell Street Sydney.
 They were the colonial gentry, fraternising with their peers, making deals, raising capital and writing letters to public officials and newspapers.
 They paid an overseer (often ex-convict) or relative, to manage their holdings, though no doubt they rode up occasionally to see how their investment was going.

-They weren’t always best friends.
+The landowners weren’t always best friends.
 Wentworth hoped “these private feuds will not long continue to stain the character of our country gentlemen”.
 Eighteen months later the Sydney Monitor (27/10/1828) exposed a feud between Cox and Fitzgerald.
 Fitzgerald’s sheep roamed into a seven acre field of Cox’s wheat.
 Cox’s overseer Newland, without informing Fitzgerald’s men (who were only two miles away) ordered three of his men to round up and drive a thousand or so of Fitzgerald’s sheep to the pound, seventy miles away, and a five day trip.
 Fitzgerald’s overseer confronted Newland, read him an extract from the Impounding Act and promised to pay all expenses if he would return the sheep.
 Futile.
 “My master will bear me out, as it was his orders,” Newland replied.
 948 ewes and lambs were impounded for eight days at twopence per head per day and cost Fitzgerald eighty-three pounds four shillings, plus the loss of sheep along the way.
-An “outrageous act” with “malevolent motive”?
+Was it an “outrageous act” with “malevolent motive”?
 When Mr Cox’s wheat was examined later “all persons present declared the wheat received no injury by Mr Fitzgerald’s sheep”.

 Aborigines lived in Dabee country (after all they named it) but there has always been an uncomfortable silence about their fate.
 Wentworth said he only saw three blacks in his four hundred mile ride and concluded “the black race is visibly declining in numerical strength every year”.
 He referred to the white stockkeepers who “for want of white female companions” cohabited with black women and passed on diseases with fatal results to the tribes.
-There were certainly reports of Aborigines stealing and spearing stock and killing shepherds, but no reports of white retaliation.
-Madge Green’s oral record suggests massacre without investigation or trial was the most efficient way of dealing with Aborigines.
+There were certainly reports of Aborigines stealing and spearing stock and killing shepherds, but strangely no reports of white retaliation.
+Madge Green’s oral record suggests massacre without investigation or trial was the whites’ most efficient way of dealing with Aborigines.
 There are stories of Aborigines working as shepherds, shearers and stockmen; milking cows for settlers; tracking strayed stock and bushrangers; and living peacefully and protectively on settlers’ lands.
-Surely all of the above took place in the Dabee area in that first twenty years.
+Without doubt all of the above took place in the Dabee area in that first twenty years.

 Bushrangers were an alarming probability.
 News reports tell of raids at Bloodsworth’s station (three times) as well as Neville’s, Tindall’s, Bowman’s, Hawkins’ and Walker’s.
 “Scarcely a dray passes Cherry Tree Hill without getting robbed,” wrote the Sydney Herald, “sixteen drays…in six weeks”.
 “The place swarms with an armed and mounted banditti,” reported the Commercial Journal.
 It wasn’t as if there were no police in pursuit.
 A detachment of mounted police were stationed at Dabee in the 1830s, provisioned with food and forage by the successful tenderer.